manderson202/incubator-twill/src/site/markdown/GettingStarted.md

 ### Hello World

-To see Twill in action, you can run the Hello World application located in the twill-examples module.
+To see Twill in action, you can run the "hello world" example applications located in the twill-examples module.

 #### Prerequisites